dabrowskiw/DSDS-modules/HVM_Webseite_v1/notes.md

 # Notes
 Where do i have to inject the eval command for executing the script?
-At the point where the inner html gets called
+At the point where the inner html gets called.
+Need to get session cookie.
+For that i need to create a session cookie.

 # Action plan
 1. Create post in forum who contains malicous script